Azure-Readiness/HOL-AdvancedWebWorkerRoles/HOL.md

 In this exercise, you will learn how to define different sites, applications, and virtual directories within a Web role using a single Web role application, which you will map to multiple sites.
 To show site customization, you will modify the master page of the application to show the site name on each page.
 During the exercise, you will create a Virtual Application for a hypothetical CRM application and enable it for selected sites.
 Additionally, you will use Virtual Directories to share common content between applications.

+>**Note:** To reduce typing, you can right-click where you want to insert source code, select Insert Snippet, select My Code Snippets and then select the entry matching the current exercise step.

 <a name="Ex1Task1"/>
 #### Task 1 - Defining Multiple Sites in a Web Role Using the Service Model ####